faceach/banicci/README.md

-# Banicci is a personal website.
+# Banicci is a website.

-This is a website for Momo.